nanoporetech/pod5-file-format/docs/docs/tools.rst

         ]
     }

-Demultiplex Mapping from Summary
+Subset Mapping from Summary
 ++++++++++++++++++++++++++++++++

-`pod5-demux` can dynamically generate output targets and collect associated reads based on a tab-separated file (e.g. sequencing summary) which contains a header row and a series of columns on which to group unique collections of values.
-Internally this process uses the `pandas.Dataframe.groupby <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html>`_ function where the `by` parameter is the sequence of column names specified with the `--demux_columns` argument.
+`pod5 subset` can dynamically generate output targets and collect associated reads based on a tab-separated file (e.g. sequencing summary) which contains a header row and a series of columns on which to group unique collections of values.
+Internally this process uses the `pandas.Dataframe.groupby <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html>`_ function where the `by` parameter is the sequence of column names specified with the `--columns` argument.

 .. warning::

-    The column names specified in `--demux_columns` should be **categorical** in nature.
+    The column names specified in `--columns` should be **categorical** in nature.
-    There may be an excessive number of output files if a continuous variable is used for demultiplexing.
+    There may be an excessive number of output files if a continuous variable is used for subsetting.

 Given the following example summary file, observe the resultant outputs given various
 arguments: